lucivskvn/bedrock-engineer/README.md

   values are `aws-secrets-manager` (or `aws`) and `hashicorp-vault` (or `vault`).
-  The runtime refuses to contact any secret manager when this variable is missing; it emits an error and, if possible, suggests the most likely provider inferred from the environment (Vault signals take priority over AWS).
+  The runtime refuses to contact any secret manager when this variable is missing; it emits an error and, if possible, suggests the most likely provider inferred from the environment or the secret identifier (Vault signals and mounts whose path segments include markers such as `kv/` or `secret/data/` take priority over AWS; AWS ARNs and slash-delimited names without Vault markers map to Secrets Manager).
 Always set the variable explicitly in production environments to keep Zero-Trust guarantees intact and document the intended backend.
   * AWS Secrets Manager: optionally supply `API_AUTH_SECRET_REGION` and `API_AUTH_SECRET_ENDPOINT` if you use a regional or VPC endpoint.
   * HashiCorp Vault: configure `SECRETS_VAULT_ADDR`, `SECRETS_VAULT_NAMESPACE`